uetchy/microhooks/README.md

 # microhooks

-A collection of useful React Hooks.
+A tiny collection of useful React Hooks.

 ## Install